khanhn201/nekRS/examples/tgv_gnn_online/README.md

 source BuildMeOnAurora
 ```

-NOTE: you can disable building SmartRedis for this example since it is performing offline training from files saved to disk.
+NOTE: you must enable building SmartRedis for this example since it is performing online training with the SmartRedis backend.

 ## Runnig the example